GrahamC7/LeanLens/README.md

 # LeanLens

-**LeanLens** is a Java-based political affiliation prediction app that uses survey responses and a simple Naive Bayes-style algorithm to classify user responses as Democratic, Republican, Independent, or Other.
+**LeanLens** is a modern Java-based political affiliation prediction CLI app.
+It uses a short opinion survey and a Naive Bayes-style algorithm to predict a user's political leaning, providing a confidence percentage along with a colorized summary of responses.

 ---

 ## 🔍 Features

-- Interactive CLI-based survey experience
+- 🔢 Number-based survey with refined political questions
-- Real-time political affiliation prediction
+- 🎯 Real-time prediction with confidence percentage
-- Naive Bayes-style classifier
+- 📊 Naive Bayes-style classification
-- Customizable survey questions and responses
-- Trains using previous user responses (stored in plain text)
+- 🧠 Remembers responses to improve future accuracy
+- 🎨 ANSI-colored CLI for a polished UX
-- Modular, readable code structure
+- 🧱 Modular, well-structured Java classes
+- 🛡️ Integrated logging for robust error handling

 ---

 ## 🧠 How It Works

-1. The user takes a short political opinion survey.
+1. The user completes a series of survey questions (Strongly Agree → Strongly Disagree).
-2. Responses are compared to historical trends per party.
-3. LeanLens uses a probability model to predict the likely political leaning.
+2. At the end, they select their own political affiliation.
-4. The user's responses are saved to further train the system.
+3. Their responses are saved and used to train the model.
+4. The app predicts the user's likely political leaning based on prior training data.
+5. The result includes a confidence score and a summary of their answers.

 ---